Road tax for electric cars

 Check out the VED rate list on GOV.UK.

-Classic cars more than 40 years old, agricultural vehicles such as tractors, and vehicles used by disabled people are also exempt from paying road tax.
+Classic cars more than 40 years old, agricultural vehicles such as tractors, and vehicles used by disabled people are still exempt from paying road tax.
+Note that this depends on the year the car was registered, too.

-New EVs registered on or after 1 April 2025 will pay £10 in the first year, increasing to £165 from the second year onwards.
+As of 1 April 2025, all new EVs registered have to pay £10 tax in the first year, increasing to £195 from the second year onwards.
+This applies to all EVs, regardless of price.

-Road tax for electric cars first registered between 1 March 2001 and 31 March 2017 is expected to be in the new 'Band B' rate, which is currently set at £20 per year.
+Road tax for electric cars first registered between 1 March 2001 and 31 March 2017 is in the new 'Band B' rate, which is currently set at £20 per year.

 Do you need to pay premium rate tax on EVs?